 Office Management and Technology Practice will appear with all the other subjects on the usual registration form for the National Diploma: Office Management and Technology.
 A fee is charged for Office Management and Technology Practice.
-The department will issue each registered student a logbook, which provides full details of the skills which will be performed in the workplace.
-This logbook must be presented to the Head of Department on the completion of the hours as listed.
+The department will issue each registered student a logbook, which provides full details of the skills which will be acquired in the workplace.
+This logbook must be presented to the WIL Co-ordinator on the completion of the hours as listed.